theQuert/XPS-9360-macOS/README.md

 #### Create bootable USB installer:
   - Running [gibMacOS](https://github.com/corpnewt/gibMacOS), then download the version you prefer (gibMacOS script is allowed to download macOS images on all OS platforms with Python installed).
   - Make bootable drive with [balenaEtcher](https://www.balena.io/etcher/).
-  - Copy the whole repository to EFI partition.
+  - Copy the whole repository to EFI partition under path `/EFI` (You have to create an empty EFI directory, and put the whole repo in it).
 #### DVMT
-  - Enter `BIOS/Boot Sequence`, add `Boot Entry` with `CLOVER/tools/DVMT.efi` , then run the following commands
+  - Enter `BIOS/Boot Sequence` in `BIOS`, add `Boot Entry` with `/EFI/CLOVER/tools/DVMT.efi` , then run the following commands
 ```
   setup_var 0x4de 0x00  // Disable CFG Lock
   setup_var 0x785 0x06  // Increase DVMT pre-allocated size to 192M For FHD version, it's also recommended setting to 192M